Where did you grow up?

-After realising I did not want to be a vet anymore I was really stuck for a while, as all of my A-levels were very scientific.
+After realising that I did not want to be a vet anymore I was really stuck for a while, as all of my A Levels were very scientific.
 I did however also take history and I really enjoyed studying it, but felt like I did not want to study it at university level.
 I then started to speak to friends and family and someone introduced me to the idea of law.
 Initially I wasn’t that interested, as it sounded very hands on, difficult and competitive.
-However, I kept researching what opportunities the law route can offer, as well as watching YouTube videos and reading blogs of other law students’ experiences.
+However, I kept researching what opportunities the law route can offer, as well as watching Youtube videos and reading blogs of other law students’ experiences.
 I also enjoyed debating at school and so I decided to take the chance and study the course.
-It was scary as I was the first in my family to pursue law at university, but now I have finished my third and final year of the course, I do think studying law in Cumbria University was one of the best decisions I have ever made.
+It was scary as I was the first in my family to pursue law at university, but now I have finished my third and final year of the course, I do think studying law with the University of Cumbria was one of the best decisions I have ever made.

-As mentioned previously as a child I dreamed about becoming a vet and so all the way through my GCSE’s and A-levels I was studying science subjected and looking for relevant work experience with the intention to become a vet.
+As mentioned previously as a child I dreamed about becoming a vet and so all the way through my GCSEs and A Levels I was studying science subjects and looking for relevant work experience with the intention to become a vet.
 I also really wanted to study in Glasgow or Liverpool.
-However, after my secondary school flooded (Newman Catholic School) while I was studying my A-levels, I started to go off studying chemistry, biology and psychology.
-I was really stuck in deciding what to do, and for a while I stopped considering university education and looked into apprentices.
-However with my interest in history and debating, as well as some research I decided to take the chance and study law, something I had no experience or prior knowledge in and something which was quite alien for my parents and family as they all studied and work in science based jobs.
-However, I have discovered a hidden passion for researching and interpreting the law and due to the support from my university, I am on track to graduating with a first class law degree, despite achieving below average a-level results.
+However, I started to go off studying chemistry, biology and psychology.
+I was really stuck in deciding what to do, and for a while I stopped considering university education and looked into apprenticeships.
+However with my interest in history and debating, as well as some research, I decided to take the chance and study law, something I had no experience or prior knowledge in and something which was quite alien for my parents and family as they all studied and work in science-based jobs.
+However, I have discovered a hidden passion for researching and interpreting the law and due to the support from my university, I am on track to graduating with a first class law degree, despite achieving below average A Level results.

 Why did you decide on this university?